This document is about: PUN 2

 No.

-The 100 CCU plans are not stackable and can be applied only once per AppId.
+The 100 CCU plans are not stackable with each other.
+Only one can be applied per AppId.

 If you subscribe to a monthly or yearly plan, then you will still keep the 100 CCUs for 12 months on top of / in addition to the CCU from your monthly/yearly plan.